dkoepke/dkoepke.github.io/Resume.md

 * Design, document, and implement JavaScript/HTML5 SDK and demo application
 * Hire, organize, and provide leadership for senior engineering team

-**Lead Full-Stack Engineer at Academic Technology, San Francisco State University**<br>
+**Lead Full-Stack Engineer at Academic Technology**<br>
 January 2009 - March 2013

-Academic Technology at San Francisco State University has the mission of using technology to improve teaching, learning, and service for faculty, staff, and students at SF State, the 23 campus California State University system, and other higher education institutions.
+Academic Technology has the mission of using technology to improve teaching, learning, and service for faculty, staff, and students at the 23 campus California State University system, and other higher education institutions.
 I was brought in to provide technical leadership for the existing Academic Technology team.

 * Technologies: PHP, Java, Python, Ruby, JavaScript, C, MySQL, PostgreSQL, Linux, Chef, Vagrant, Git
 * Lead team consisting of ten staff